 - Esperanza Educational Fund Scholarship

-Who is eligible?
-Any high school senior in Maryland, Virginia, or Washington D.C. with a 2.5 cumulative GPA who has enrolled or plans to enroll in an accredited postsecondary college program the following fall.
+Who Is Eligible?
+High school seniors in Maryland, Virginia, or Washington D.C. with at least a 2.5 cumulative GPA who have enrolled or plans to enroll in an accredited postsecondary college program the following fall.
 This award is open to any immigrants or children of two immigrants, regardless of citizenship status.

 Scholarships for First Generation Hispanic Students